Clausal — Syntax Design¶

 The body after <- must be one of:

-- A single call — no parentheses needed: ```clausal
+A single call — no parentheses needed:

-- A bare name — no parentheses needed: ```clausal
+A bare name — no parentheses needed:

-- Anything else — parenthesized: ```clausal
+Anything else — parenthesized:

-This rule exists because Python's parser sees <- as < followed by unary -.
-When the body contains operators (+, <, and, or, not, etc.), the - gets absorbed into the body expression and the AST is silently mangled.
+This rule exists because Python's parser sees <- as < followed by unary -. when the body contains operators (+, <, and, or, not, etc.), the - gets absorbed into the body expression and the AST is silently mangled.
 Parentheses force Python to treat the body as a single grouped expression, keeping the - at the top where the term rewriter can find it.
 Calls and bare names are safe without parentheses because they bind tighter than unary -.

-Attempting to write an unparenthesized operator body produces a clear error:
+To keep things safe, attempting to write an unparenthesized operator body produces a clear error:

 SyntaxError: clause body must be parenthesized or a single call: